keu/docs/software/upgrade-ac.md

     If you're developing locally, make sure to save your changes before proceeding.

-4. If you are using the Astro CLI, run `astro dev stop` followed by `astro dev start` to restart your 3 Airflow components (Scheduler, Webserver, and Database).
+4. If you are using the Astro CLI, run `astro dev stop` followed by `astro dev start` to restart your 3 Airflow components (scheduler, webserver, and database).

     If you aren't using the Astro CLI, you can manually stop all Airflow containers using `docker-compose down --volumes --rmi all`.

 5. Open the Airflow UI and click **About** > **Version** to confirm that the upgrade was successful.
 If you're developing locally with the Astro CLI, the Airflow UI is available at `http://localhost:8080/`.

-## Upgrade the Astronomer Certified Python Wheel
+## Upgrade the Astronomer Certified Python wheel

 Before upgrading, make sure both of the following are true:

-* Your Airflow metadata DB is backed up.
+* Your Airflow metadata database is backed up.
 * All DAGs have been paused and no tasks are running.

 Then, for each machine running Airflow: